China Strike Force: Synopsis

 When Norika looks for Uncle Ma, she finds his body and is caught by Alex and Darren.
 As Alex and Darren interrogate Noriko, Darren finds himself flirting with her much to the chagrin of Alex.
 However, Norika reveals her true nature.
 She is a Japanese Interpol agent who has come to China to track down her partner's killer, who turns out to be Coolio.
 She had used Uncle Ma because she knows that Coolio will want to get to Uncle Ma.
 However, as Norika is released, she seems flirty with Darren until she rebuffs him.

 Norika meets up with Tony and Coolio with Coolio admitting he set Noriko up to test her and she passed.
 However, Sheriff Lin, Ruby's father and Alex and Darren's superior, has arrived as well.
 He has been in cahoots with Tony and Coolio for a share of the money that the drugs will bring in.
 Sheriff Lin promises not to rat out Tony if he gets some more money so he can retire.
 When Tony agrees, Sheriff Lin informs Tony and Coolio that Norika is Japanese Interpol.
 Alex and Darren show up in time and a major fight ensues with Sheriff Lin getting shot by Coolio.
 Darren takes on members of Tony's gang, Norika goes one on one against Coolio, but Alex is outmatched by Tony, whose martial arts skills are impeccable.
 Darren arrives to save Alex, but proves to be too late as Coolio kills Alex by shooting him down.
 Coolio and Tony hop on to a helicopter and try to escape, but Alex and Norika go after the duo on bike to the helicopter.
 In the melee, Tony is killed and the helicopter crashes on a building, forcing Darren, Norika, and Coolio on a glass pane.
 Darren and Norika fight Coolio until Darren drop kicks Coolio to his near death.
 Pleading for his life, Darren attempts to help Coolio.
 However, the car which hang by the helicopter crashes down on the pane, killing Coolio.

 The next day, Darren meets Ruby at the airport as she is leaving.
 Darren gives her a present, an engagement ring Alex had intended to give her before his death.
 Ruby is sad yet grateful to Alex for the ring.
 As Ruby leaves, Darren meets up with Norika and it is clear the two are attempting to start a relationship together.

 Production

 China Strike Force was shot in both Cantonese and English.
-The director Stanley Tong shot the film in Shanghai as the location as he found it cheaper than shooting the film in Hong Kong and he also wanted to get to know mainland China better.
+The director Stanley Tong shot the film in Shanghai as it was cheaper than shooting in Hong Kong and also wanted to know mainland China better.